SystemsApproach/ops/lifecycle.rst

 means to (1) automate the execution of a range of tests; (2) collect and archive the resulting test results; and (3) evaluate and analyze the test results.
-In addition, is it necessary for such frameworks to be scalable when the system it is invoking tests against is itself scalable (as is the case for cloud services).
+In addition, is it necessary for such frameworks to be scalable when they are used to test systems that are themselves intended to be scalable, as is the case for cloud services.

 .. [#] Selenium is actually available as a library that can be called
     from within the Robot framework, which makes sense when you